 Things to remember each week...

-PE is every Tuesday and Friday.
+PE is every Wednesday and Friday.
 Please ensure your child has their kit and that their hair is tied back.

 Spellings will be handed out every Friday and tested the following Friday.

 Changing Reading Books When a home reading book has been completed it is the children's responsibility to put it in the box (in the classroom) to be changed.

 Sparkle Books Children must take bring these to school each day and take them home.
 They will contain their weekly spellings and any any individual spelling /handwriting practice they need.
 It acts as a communication link between home and school.

 ROARR these are our Drake learning dispositions.
 Resourceful, Open, Aspirational, Resilient, Reflective.
 We see many of the children applying ROARR to their learning everyday!
 Can they ROARR at home too?